nomadbsd/handbook/handbook.md

 	up the main window in which you	can see all the mountable storage devices attached to the system.
-Use	the context menu of the device icons to select an action (un/mounting,	opening, playing, ejecting) or double click to mount and open the device in your default filemanager.
-You can use the preferences menu to change the filemanager, autoplay setting, and multimedia programs.
+Use	the context menu of the device icons to select an action (un/mounting,	opening, playing, ejecting) or double click to mount and open the device in your default file manager.
+You can use the preferences menu to change the file manager, autoplay setting, and multimedia programs.
 5. Date and time.
 Clicking in that area brings up a calendar.

 <a name="autostart"></a>
-## 4. Enable/Disable desktop components, and auto-start programs
+## Enable/Disable desktop components, and auto-start programs
 The program [DSBAutostart](http://freshports.org/sysutils/dsbautostart)
 ([Openbox menu](#overview) -> *Settings* -> *DSBAutostart*) allows you to control which programs are automatically executed when the graphical interface starts.